 Restrictions on Access

 The following boxes are located off-site: 2-9.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Carl William Ackerman papers on Bjornstrom Steffanson; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 For edited transcript of interview see Steffanson, Hokan Bjornstrom, Oral history interview, 1965.

 About the Finding Aid / Processing Information

 Columbia University Libraries, Rare Book and Manuscript Library

 2011-12-13 XML document instance created by Catherine C. Ricciardi